Jewish religious movements: Sephardic and Mizrahi Judaism

-Sephardic Judaism is the practice of Judaism as observed by the Sephardim (Spanish and Portuguese Jews).
+Sephardic Judaism is the practice of Judaism as observed by the Sephardim (Iberian, Spanish-Portuguese Jews).
 The Mizrahi Jews (including Maghrebi) are all Oriental Jewry.
 Some definitions of "Sephardic" also include Mizrahi, many of whom follow the same traditions of worship but have different ethno-cultural traditions.
 So far as it is peculiar to themselves and not shared with other Jewish groups such as the Ashkenazim (German rite).

-Sephardim are primarily the descendants of Jews from the Iberian Peninsula.
+Sephardim are primarily the descendants of Jews from the Iberian Peninsula, such as most Jews from France and the Netherlands.
 They may be divided into the families that left in the Expulsion of 1492 and those that remained as crypto-Jews, Marranos and those who left in the following few centuries.
 In religious parlance, and by many in modern Israel, the term is used in a broader sense to include all Jews of Ottoman or other Asian or African backgrounds (Mizrahi Jews), whether or not they have any historic link to Spain, although some prefer to distinguish between Sephardim proper and Mizraḥi Jews.

 Sephardic and Mizrachi Jewish synagogues are generally considered Orthodox or Sephardic Haredim by non-Sephardic Jews, and are primarily run according to the Orthodox tradition, even though many of the congregants may not keep a level of observance on par with traditional Orthodox belief.
 For example, many congregants will drive to the synagogue on the Shabbat, in violation of halakha, while discreetly entering the synagogue so as not to offend more observant congregants.
 However, not all Sephardim are Orthodox; among the pioneers of the Reform Judaism movement in the 1820s there was the Sephardic congregation Beth Elohim in Charleston, South Carolina.
+A part of the European Sephardim were also linked with the Judaic modernization.